-To be eligible for admission to the College of Graduate Studies, the following requirements must be met:
+To be eligible for admission to the Graduate Studies Program, the following requirements must be met:

 - 1. An applicant must hold a bachelor's degree from an accredited college or university. - 2.
-An application for admission must be filed with the College of Graduate Studies. - 3.
+An application for admission must be filed with the Graduate Studies Program. - 3.
 An official transcript of all college work (undergraduate and graduate) must be obtained from the registrar of each college previously attended. - 4.
 A minimum undergraduate cumulative grade point average of 2.50 on a 4.00 grading scale is required for regular graduate degree status. - 5.
 Three letters of recommendation from persons in the field of the applicant's academic major or area of concentration must be supplied. - 6.
 Official scores on the Graduate Record Examination (GRE) or the Graduate Management Admission Test (GMAT) are required. - 7.
-The department chair and/or dean of the graduate program applied for must recommend admission to the Dean of the College of Graduate Studies who must formally accept the student. - 8.
+The department chair of the graduate program applied for must recommend admission to the Graduate Studies Program who must formally accept the student. - 8.
 Immunization records must be submitted.